kevinyswong/kevinyswong.github.io/index.md

   attentional bandwidth, bound by locale, and within these same parameters they, too, are confronted with the same problem: how to operate within this field?

-  Fortunately, an individual is not presented the overwhelming magnitude of the task and the infinitude of options but is confined by pressures: social and familial ties, linguistic restrictions, societal expectations, educational and work demands, and so the scope of the problem diminishes so drastically as to fit into an individually manageable scale.
+  Fortunately, an individual is not presented with the overwhelming magnitude of the task and the infinitude of options but is confined by pressures: social and familial ties, linguistic restrictions, societal expectations, educational and work demands, and so the scope of the problem diminishes so drastically as to fit into an individually manageable scale.
 Still, within these confines, there